carpentries-incubator/machine-learning-novice-python/_episodes/02-data.md

 cohort.head()
 ```

+Learning to extract data from sources such as databases and file systems is a key skill in machine learning.
+Familiarity with Python and Structured Query Language (SQL) will equip you well for these tasks.
 For reference, the query used to extract the dataset is outlined below.
 Briefly, this query:

 - `SELECTs` multiple columns
 - `FROM` the `patient`, `apachepatientresult`, and `apacheapsvar` tables